Reporting A Work Related Injury in Atlanta

 File a Claim

 Employees who have suffered a workplace injury in Georgia are also required to complete Form WC-14 and file it with the Georgia State Board of Workers’ Compensation.
-A copy of the same form should be sent to the employer and their workers’ compensation insurance carrier.
+A copy of the same form should be sent to the employer and the workers’ compensation insurance carrier.

 Keep Records